sudoforge/chrome-btsync/README.md

     You can put a shortcut in your start menu or task bar (windows), on your dock (linux/mac osx), or on your desktop.
 This makes opening up the web interface a much smoother, easier process.
 - **Feels like a native application**
     Run the BitTorrent Sync GUI as a standalone application -- no more sorting through your tabs trying to find it!

-## Installation

-The preferred method of installation is to install via the Web Store -- don't let the word "store" fool you, it's 100% free.

-Link coming soon.

 ## Usage